 “The President should handle his business, because we are handling ours,” she said.

-She urged the president to speed up FEMA reimbursements and sign another executive order that demanded insurance companies pay out survivors for their losses, and urged banks to extend mortgage forbearance by three years, as well as “create a special fund to provide no-interest loans to fire survivors.”
+She urged the president to speed up Federal Emergency Management Agency reimbursements and sign another executive order that demands that insurance companies pay survivors for their losses.
+She urged banks to extend mortgage forbearance by three years and to “create a special fund to provide no-interest loans to fire survivors.”